LucianoXu/CHES2025-Challenge/README.md

 - We observed that test key log-likelihood is increased when using CNN.

+- Experiments show that the prediction of leakage labels does not depend on the key.
+This means that we can train the model to predice the label with certain keys, and then use it to infer the leakage label with other keys.

+- Now with the better evaluation of train-validation data from profiling, we discovered that the input gating helps improve the result, and the gating parameter indicates which part of the time steps matters.
+It turned out that the first 1000 stpes with spikes are most important, which is consistent with the theory that S-BOX creates most of the leakage because of high energy consumption.

 ## Log
 - 8/9 Add CNN model.
 - 8/9 Add denoising by notch frequency in the spectrogram.